krishicks/krishicks.com/content/post/burnout.md

 I eventually decided it wasn't healthy and that I had to make a change.
 I requested to be moved to a different team as a way to force myself to relinquish the duties I'd taken on.
 At that point it was too late, however, and my request only made things worse.

-By then I had distanced myself from the rest of the team pretty aggressively, still doing all the roles that I had taken on but not able to hide the fact that I didn't want to do them all anymore, and that I resented that I was doing all this work which could have been done by others, and without being compensated or recognized for it.
+By then I had distanced myself from the rest of the team pretty aggressively, still doing all the roles that I had taken on but not able to hide the fact that I didn't want to do them all anymore, and that I resented that I was doing all this work which I should have let others do, and without being compensated or recognized for it.

 The others did take note of my soured mood among them, however.
 They gave feedback to their managers that I was unpleasant to work with.